LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 ## AWS Account and Log in

 ### [1] Reset and Login into IAM User Account

-To start with, I received an email with the initial login credentials for my IAM user account.
+To st- #### **Result**art with, I received an email with the initial login credentials for my IAM user account.
 After navigating to the AWS login portal, I successfully logged in using these credentials and reset my password as instructed.

 ![enter image description here](http://127.0.0.1/assets/lab1-1.png)